agnihotri099/Levitation-client/README.md

 # Frontend for Product Management Application

-Welcome to the frontend repository for the XYZ application, a [React](https://reactjs.org/) based project designed to offer a robust user interface for our web application.
+Welcome to the frontend repository for the Product Management application, a [React](https://reactjs.org/) based project designed to offer a robust user interface for our web application.

 ## Overview